Marianne Ihlen: Leonard Cohen

 While Ihlen had been in Norway, Leonard Cohen had moved to Hydra, renting a house for US$14 a month.
 While he had noticed her following her return, they had never been introduced.
-Ihlen described their meeting in Katsikas’ store in early 1960:
+Ihlen described their meeting in Katsikas' store in early 1960:

 After finishing her shopping Ihlen joined Cohen and three or four other foreigners at a table outside for a period before returning home.
 By now Ihlen was aware that her husband had a new lover, the American painter Patricia Amlin, who he was openly carrying on with.

-With their relationship deteriorating, Jensen decided to leave on his sailboat, a BBII that he had had transported by ship to Piraeus.
+With their relationship deteriorating, Jensen decided to leave on his sailboat, a Norwegian BB11 that he had had transported by ship to Piraeus.
 A friend, while visiting Athens, reported back to Ihlen that he had seen Jensen and Amlin together, which finally convinced her that her marriage was finished.
 Jensen later confirmed in a May 1960 letter to her that he had left Hydra by himself rather than openly with Amlin, in order to spare Ihlen the public humiliation.
 Rather than return to Norway, Ihlen decided to stay on Hydra with her baby son, partly due to her deepening friendship with Cohen.

-Soon after Ihlen’s and Jensen’s separation, Amlin was badly injured when she crashed Jensen’s Karmann Ghia near Athens and was flung out of the car, breaking many bones and developing gangrene, which required amputation of a thumb.
+Soon after Ihlen's and Jensen's separation, Amlin was badly injured when she crashed Jensen's Karmann Ghia near Athens and was flung out of the car, breaking many bones and developing gangrene, which required amputation of a thumb.
 Jensen struggled with the situation and three days later telegrammed Ihlen asking for her help.
-At Cohen’s urging, Ihlen left her son with him and travelled to Athens, where she maintained a vigil by Amlin’s bed allowing Jensen to rest.
+At Cohen's urging, Ihlen left her son with him and travelled to Athens, where she maintained a vigil by Amlin's bed allowing Jensen to rest.
 After three days she returned to Hydra.
-After Jensen left her, Ihlen received small financial payments from Jensen’s publisher, Cappelen.
+After Jensen left her, Ihlen received small financial payments from Jensen's publisher, Cappelen.
 Jensen allowed her to live in the house and following their formal divorce a year later transferred ownership to her and their son.
 After taking Amlin back to America and travelling around Mexico with John Starr Cooke, Jensen returned to Hydra in the summer of 1960 and rented a house in which to write.
 Jensen remained friendly with both Ihlen and Cohen.
 Eventually Jensen was expelled from Hydra in 1962 following a drunken altercation with a policeman, after which Ihlen never saw him again, though they continued to correspond.